yuutayamada/flycheck-tip/readme.md

 Do M-x flycheck-tip-cycle or push its key when error occurred on flycheck-mode.
 Then you can move next error.
 If next error wasn't exists then move to first error if it's exists.

+# Show eclim's error

+This package also support showing eclim's error feature.
+If you want to use this feature, you can use `eclim-tip-cycle` and `eclim-tip-cycle-reverse` functions.

 # Note